Large-billed crow: Diet

 Extremely versatile in its feeding, it will take food from the ground or in trees.
 They feed on a wide range of items and will attempt to feed on anything appearing edible, alive or dead, plant or animal.
 It is also one of the most persistent species and is quite bold, especially in urban areas.
 In Japan, crows are considered to be a pest, as they rip open garbage bags and take wire coat hangers for their nests.
+The Japanese subspecies of Large-billed crow are also known for their regular, unprovoked attacks on humans, especially when passing through near their nesting areas.
 In Sri Lanka, Karunarathna & Amarasinghe (2008) noted that the jungle crow might actually be a, if not the, major predator of local small animals; jungle crows are highly experienced at catching lizards, taking only 45 minutes to find, catch and consume four critically endangered endemic lizards in Horton Plains National Park.

-Food caching behaviour has been noted in ssp. culminatus.
+Hoarding behaviour has been noted in ssp. culminatus.

 Breeding

 The nest is a platform of twigs, usually high up on a tree with a preference for tall conifers like fir or pine.
 There are normally 3–5 eggs laid and they are incubated for 17–19 days.
 The young are fledged usually by about the 35th day.
 In India, the large-billed crow breed from March to May, but in the plains some of them start even in mid December.
 The nest is built in a fork of a tree, and is a shallow cup of sticks, sometimes neat and well made, sometimes sketchy and ragged; it is lined with grass roots, wool, rags, vegetable fibre, and similar materials.
 Some nests have been found to be built partly or exclusively of wire.

 The normal clutch consists of four or five eggs, and rarely six or seven.
 The egg is a broad oval, rather pointed at the smaller end.
 The texture is hard and fine and there is a fair gloss.
 The ground colour is any shade of blue-green, and is blotched, speckled and streaked with dull reddish-brown, pale sepia, grey and neutral tint.
 In size the eggs average about 1.45 by 1.05 inches.
 The jungle crow can serve as a host for the Asian koel.